-- 1. To comply with (a)(ii), either insulate the roof of the outdoor living area, or provide a ceiling fan. - 2.
-To comply with (a)(iii), insulate the roof of the outdoor living area and provide a ceiling fan. - (b) An outdoor living area in (a)(ii) and (a)(iii) is a space that- - (i) is directly adjoining, and directly accessible from, a general purpose living area of a Class 1 building such as a lounge, kitchen, dining or family room, which is not a room for sleeping or specialist tasks such as a study or home theatre; and - (ii) has a floor area of not less than 12.0 m; and - (iii) has length and width dimensions of not less than 2.5 m each; and - (iv) has an opening height above floor level of not less than 2.1 m; and - (v) has one side permanently open with a second side either- - (A) permanently open; or - (B) readily openable. - (c) The sides referred to in (b)(v) must be not less than 900 mm from an allotment boundary or 900 mm from an obstruction to the breeze path such as a building, fence or other structure.
+- (iii) land not within a local government council area. - (b) An outdoor living area in (a)(ii) and (a)(iii) is a space that- - (i) is directly adjoining, and directly accessible from, a general purpose living area of a Class 1 building such as a lounge, kitchen, dining or family room, which is not a room for sleeping or specialist tasks such as a study or home theatre; and - (ii) has a floor area of not less than 12.0 m2; and - (iii) has length and width dimensions of not less than 2.5 m each; and - (iv) has an opening height above floor level of not less than 2.1 m; and - (v) has one side permanently open with a second side either- - (A) permanently open; or - (B) readily openable. - (c) The sides referred to in (b)(v) must be not less than 900 mm from an allotment boundary or 900 mm from an obstruction to the breeze path such as a building, fence or other structure.

-The opening height in (b)(iv) is to provide a breeze path and is likely to be the measurement from the floor to the underside of a perimeter beam.
+- 1. The opening height in (b)(iv) is to provide a breeze path and is likely to be the measurement from the floor to the underside of a perimeter beam.
 It is not a ceiling height measurement.
 It is also not a height for mounting a ceiling fan or the height of ceiling fan blades above the floor.
-These dimensions need to be determined considering the activities in the space, the safety of occupants of the space and any appropriate safety standards.
+These dimensions need to be determined considering the activities in the space, the safety of occupants of the space and any appropriate safety standards. - 2.
+There is some survey evidence that suggests the majority of home owners turn off their air-conditioners when using an outdoor living area.
+Another cost effective option is to install a reed switch or other micro switch on the door leading to the outdoor living area in

-- 2. There is some survey evidence that suggests the majority of home owners turn off their air-conditioners when using an outdoor living area.
-Another cost effective option is to install a reed switch or other micro switch on the door leading to the outdoor living area in order to automatically deactivate an air-conditioning unit when the door is left open for a period which allows occupants to enter and leave the air-conditioned space but does not affect the operation of the air-conditioner. - (d) Where a ceiling fan is required as part of compliance with (a)(ii) or (a)(iii), the fan must comply with 3.12.4.3.
+- order to automatically deactivate an air-conditioning unit when the door is left open for a period which allows occupants to enter and leave the air-conditioned space but does not affect the operation of the air-conditioner. - 3.
+A side referred to in (b)(v) may contain some obstructions such as columns and balustrades.
+Where an open side is required to have a 1 m balustrade, consideration as to the type (wire, solid or other) should be made with regard to the overall opening area of the two sides. - (d) Where a ceiling fan is required as part of compliance with (a)(ii) or (a)(iii), the fan must comply with 3.12.4.3.